This post was updated on May 28, 2026

-Only 50% of Lyme infections produce a rash and 50% of those rashes are bulls-eye.
-Click To TweetThe pediatrician wrote a prescription for her to have exactly 2 Doxycycline pills as a precaution.
-This does nothing to prevent an infection and can alter a Lyme disease blood test.
-At a later time, I took my other daughter in because she had an odd rash which appeared about a week after I removed a tick.
-Our pediatrician told us that she did not have a bulls-eye rash and therefore could not have Lyme disease.
+I want to be clear!
+This does nothing to prevent infection and can alter a Lyme disease blood test, but I did not know that at the time.
+I took my other daughter to the pediatrician because she had an odd rash that appeared about a week after I removed a tick.
+Our pediatrician told us that she did not have a bull’s-eye rash and therefore could not have Lyme disease.

 When I learned that I had chronic Lyme, I began to recognize similar symptoms in my children.
 I was heartbroken and angry because I knew it could have been prevented.